suavoo/gemsa-backend/README.md

 Calls:
 Users can emit calls for other users to join their cause or project which will be visible to other users depending on location and issues.
 Calls can also specify skills that are needed for the project as well as contact information and a time.
 Calls can also be associated with a group by providing the group id as "group: groupId" in the request body.

-Messages:
+Comments:
-Users can post messages in response to calls and in groups they are members of.
-Messages posted to calls will be visible to the user who emitted that call or, if it is associated with a group, to all members of that group.
-Messages posted in groups will be visible to all members of that group.
+Users can post comments in response to calls and in groups they are members of.
+Comments posted to calls will be visible to the user who emitted that call or, if it is associated with a group, to all members of that group.
+Comments posted in groups will be visible to all members of that group.

 Issues & Skills:
 Users can tag their profiles, calls and groups with issues they want their project to address and their profiles and calls with skills they can provide or that they need for a project.